Does Renters Insurance Cover Theft?

 2 Theft Claims | $381 | +$73 |

-While renters insurance is generally affordable — about $20 a month — compared to other kinds of insurance, it never hurts to shop around for a better rate particularly in the aftermath of a settled claim.
+While the average cost of renters insurance is relatively affordable at $20 per month, it never hurts to shop around for a better rate, particularly in the aftermath of a settled claim.

 We compared renters insurance premiums from top companies to find the most affordable rate with a theft claim on your record.
 See the results below.